argoproj/argoproj/community/feature-status.md

 `## Server-Side Apply Current Status: Beta (Since v2.5.0)`

-The status must also be informed in the title of the PR introducing the feature so it can be available in the release notes.
+The status must also be informed in the title of the PR introducing the feature, so it can be available in the release notes.

 The format of a feature status in the PR title should be: